-The fruit yields should also be produced as early as possible to achieve the desired early return on investment.
-Several different cultural methods for accelerating growth and optimizing early yields are being studied at the UF/IFAS CUPS facilities at the CREC, IRREC, and SWFREC.
-These include intensive hydroponics with daily or hourly delivery of all essential nutrients by drip fertigation to the trees; higher planting densities (871 and 1,361 trees per acre); selecting heat-tolerant, self-pollinating, seedless, precocious varieties without strong alternate bearing habits; dwarfing rootstocks for limiting tree size when trees are grown in the ground; or even growing trees in containers to limit tree sizes with any rootstock; and canopy, irrigation, and fertilization management.
+The fruit yields in CUPS should also be produced as early as possible to achieve the desired early return on investment.
+Several different cultural methods for accelerating growth and optimizing early yields are being studied in the UF/IFAS CUPS facilities at the CREC, IRREC, and SWFREC.
+These include intensive hydroponics with daily or hourly delivery of all essential nutrients by drip fertigation to the trees; higher planting densities (871 and 1,361 trees per acre); selecting heat-tolerant, self-pollinating, seedless, precocious varieties without strong alternate-bearing habits; dwarfing rootstocks for limiting tree size when trees are grown in the ground; growing trees in containers to limit tree sizes with any rootstock; and canopy, irrigation, and fertilization management.

-In conclusion, CUPS is a new citrus production system for growing HLB-free fresh fruit.
-It works by total exclusion of the ACP vector.
+In conclusion, CUPS is a relatively new citrus production system for growing HLB-free fresh fruit.
+It works by near-total exclusion of the ACP vector.
 This solution to HLB may seem simple, but in reality it is more complex, relying on novel integrated approaches for optimizing all management practices, including pest and disease management, planting densities, variety and rootstock selection, irrigation and fertilization, hedging and topping, harvesting, and marketing.